governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 ## Page 5 — Archimate Ontology

 The fifth page is different again.
-It introduces an ArchiMate-oriented concept/relationship perspective.
+It is a start of mapping **ArchiMate** into the concepts on Page 1, using an ArchiMate-oriented concept/relationship perspective.

 <iframe
   title="Knowledge Ontology Business Model — Page 5 Archimate Ontology"